 - Icherisheher Bookhouse & Cafe – A cute laptop friendly coffee house that also serves light snacks and cakes for reasonable prices.
 Info here.

-Things to do beyond Baku Old City
+More things to do in Baku beyond the Old City

 - Philharmonic Park